robbiehammond/GainsIQ/README.md

 ## What is this?
 A simple web-based workout tracker.
 You'll get sent a monthly email summary of your progress, analyzed by an LLM.

+## Dependencies
+Your system needs to be able to build Rust, TypeScript, and Python code.
+Most dependencies will be acquired automatically when building with cargo/npm, but you'll have to manually get the following first:
+- [Cargo Lambda](https://www.cargo-lambda.info/).
+Need this to build and deploy the backend.
+- An OpenAPI account.
+You'll need an API key to actually be able to get workout summaries.

 ## Deploying
 Before you can do `cdk deploy`, you must do a few things:
+ - Install aforementend dependencies, and also the python dependencies (in requirements.txt).
+I'd recommend using a virtual environement for all this.
  - Create a config.json file in the top-level directory.
 This is used by the CDK stack.
 It needs the following format:
 ```
 {